heera9331/heera9331/README.md

 ## Profile

 I am Heera Singh Lodhi, a passionate and dedicated web developer with a strong foundation in computer science and engineering.
 I have completed a one-month internship in web development at Madquick PVT LTD, where I received an offer letter.
-With 4 months of experience in web development, I have successfully completed projects involving WordPress, PHP, theme and plugin development, as well as full-stack projects using ReactJS, NodeJS, and Next.js.
+With 4 months of experience in web development, I have successfully completed projects involving WordPress theme and plugin development, including the "Madquick Notice" plugin addon, as well as full-stack projects using ReactJS, NodeJS, and Next.js.
+I also have experience with payment integration.
 I am eager to contribute my skills and enthusiasm to challenging projects.

 ## Online Presence